When You Retire

 The Trustee will obtain evidence of continued Incapacity at intervals of not more than three years until you reach Normal Retirement Date.
 If you retire with an Incapacity pension and your health improves, your pension may be reduced or suspended.

-If your employer consents, you may continue working after you reach Normal Retirement Date and continue contributing to the Scheme to earn further Pension Credits.
-When you retire, your Pension Credits earned up to Normal Retirement Date will be actuarially increased from Normal Retirement Date to your actual retirement date.
-Credits earned after Normal Retirement Date will not be increased for late payment.
+If you choose to retire after your Normal Retirement Date, your Pension Credits earned up to Normal Retirement Date will be actuarially increased from Normal Retirement Date to your actual retirement date.
+Any Pension Credits earned after Normal Retirement Date will not be increased for late payment.
+The calculation of your cash lump sum on late retirement is as described under normal retirement.